Chemical formula: C₁₅H₁₉NO₂ Molecular mass: 245.322 g/mol PubChem compound: 10220503

 Major metabolites had 13-fold or less activity at melatonin receptors compared to tasimelteon.

-Following oral administration of radiolabeled tasimelteon, 80% of total radioactivity was excreted in urine and approximately 4% in feces, resulting in a mean recovery of 84%.
+Following oral administration of radiolabeled tasimelteon, 80% of total radioactivity was excreted in urine and approximately 4% in faeces, resulting in a mean recovery of 84%.
 Less than 1% of the dose was excreted in urine as the parent compound.

 The observed mean elimination half-life for tasimelteon is 1.3 ± 0.4 hours.
 The mean terminal elimination half-life ± standard deviation of the main metabolites ranges from 1.3 ± 0.5 to 3.7 ± 2.2.